Peter1223/Starbucks-Dunkin-Analysis/README.md

 The data reveals that "opportunity" is not monolithic.
 The model identified two distinct, viable paths for growth:

 * **"Blue Ocean" Strategy:** The analysis isolated a ranked list of "Priority Untapped Markets"—counties with zero major coffee shops but with strong underlying fundamentals (population and income above the national 25th percentile).
 These are opportunities for **market capture**, where a new store can fill a void in a promising, uncontested area.
-The top targets were identified not as remote rural areas, but as wealthy, high-population suburban counties that have been overlooked.
+The top targets were identified not as remote rural areas, but as wealthy, high population suburban counties that have been overlooked.
 * **"Urban Infill" Strategy:** Paradoxically, the most saturated markets like Los Angeles County (788 Starbucks) still rank as "Very High" opportunity.
-The data shows why: even with hundreds of stores, the population-to-store ratio can be as high as **7,000 people per shop**.
+The data shows why: even with hundreds of stores, the population to store ratio can be as high as **7,000 people per shop**.
 The opportunity here is not to fill a void, but to capture a slice of an immense, proven, and wealthy economic pie.

 **Recommendation:** A dual-pronged expansion strategy should be employed, targeting both uncontested "Blue Ocean" markets for new customer acquisition and hyper-saturated "Urban Infill" markets for high-volume revenue growth.